Harm Reduction

 June 1, 2022

-Infographic Addressing MPOX Disparities Among MSM in Los Angeles County May 15, 2022 In response to the 2022 mpox (monkeypox) outbreak, collaborators from the Southern California HIV/AIDS Policy Research Center and the University of Southern California adapted a validated microsimulation model to understand the dynamics of mpox disease transmission.
-Results estimate the impact of vaccination, treatment, […]
+In response to the 2022 mpox (monkeypox) outbreak, collaborators from the Southern California HIV/AIDS Policy Research Center and the University of Southern California adapted a validated microsimulation model to understand the dynamics of mpox disease transmission.
+Results estimate the impact of vaccination, treatment, and risk reduction strategies on Los Angeles County’s communities of gay, bisexual, and […]

 Read More